codefellows-seattle-javascript-401d16/lab-31-34-budget-tracker/README33.md

 * add validation to your redux reducers

 #### Test
-* Test every component except app
+* Test every component except app Does this include the item components? if the form is tested?
-* Test all of your action creators
+* Test all of your action creators DONE
 * Test each reducer used in your apps combineReducers DONE
   * test that the validation is working!
 DONE